LeoRami99/LeoRami99/README.md

 ###

-<p align="left">Hi, I'm Leonardo, I'm a developer, I've developed hybrid applications using ionic-vue, I've also developed websites, I'm currently job in Cymetria Group S.A.S and I'm venturing into decentralized application development with blockchain and ethereum (web 3.0)</p>
+<p align="left">Hi, I'm Leonardo, I'm a developer, I've developed applications and general software, I've also developed websites, I'm currently job in Cymetria Group S.A.S and I'm venturing into decentralized application development with blockchain and ethereum (web 3.0)</p>

 ###